-Winner of multiple accolades for quality, the hotel originated in 1830 as the Gonville & Caius College as a house for one of the college's Senior Fellows.
+Winner of multiple accolades for quality, the hotel originated in 1830 as the Gonville & Caius College, as a house for one of the college's Senior Fellows.
 This lovely hotel offers everything you'll need for the perfect stay in this beautiful and historic city, and is an ideal location for an easy stroll to the city's attractions; it also boasts a view overlooking 25 acres of open parkland.
 Guests will enjoy both a casual Brasserie, as well as Cotto, their fine dining venue on-site.
-Accommodations are spacious, with coffee machine, Smart TV, robe and slippers, air-conditioning, pillow menu, and premium bath amenities.